Li-Heng-LH/explore-gemfire/README.md

   * Locators provide clients with dynamic server discovery and server load balancing.
   * Clients are configured with locator information for the server system, and turn to the locators for directions to the servers to use.
   * **The locators that provide peer discovery in the server system also provide server discovery for clients to the server system.**
+  * Need to configure between members of multiple clusters.
+  * Configure some or all of the peers in one cluster to act as cache servers to clients connecting from outside the cluster
+  * Configure the client applications to connect to the servers, using a client cache configuration.
 * Multi-site Configuration
   * **Each individual site is a peer-to-peer or Client/Server system**
   * A cluster uses locators to discover remote GemFire clusters as well as to discover local GemFire members.
+  * Need to configure between members of multiple clusters.

+&nbsp;

+### One summary ###
+* **Cache / Cluster / Node / Peer-to-peer / Client-server**

+&nbsp;

+### Configuration Files ###
+* _gemfire.properties_: licensing, system member discovery, communication parameters, logging, and statistics.
+* _cache.xml_: cache, region, and region entry configuration,
+  to configure disk stores, database login credentials, server and remote site location information, and socket information

+&nbsp;

+### Cluster and Cache Configuration ###
+* We can configure members to belong to a single cluster, and can optionally configure them to be clients or servers to members in other clusters,
+  and to communicate with other clusters.
+* Specify in gemfire.properties to tell members:
+  * How to find and communicate with other members
+  * Which persistent configuration or cache.xml file to use for cache and data region initialization

 &nbsp;

 &nbsp;
 ----